tetracorp/dungeons-of-avalon/docs/_posts/2019-06-19-dungeon-format.md

 $05: Monster encounter, random.
 : A random monster encounter based on the current dungeon level.
-If you re-load from the save, you may find that a different number of monsters appear.
-Monster squares are fixed and can be visually identified by a shadow on the floor.
+If you re-load from a save, you may find that a different number of monsters appear.
+Fleeing a battle will also cause the square to generate a different number of monsters on next visit, which can be used to farm XP indefinitely.
+Defeating all monsters clears the square.
+Monster squares can be visually identified by a shadow on the floor.

 $06: Teleporter
 : Teleports the party to another teleporter on the same level.